expo/expo/docs/versions/v14.0.0/guides/configuration.md

 -   `androidHideExponentNotificationInShellApp`

-    By default, Exponent adds a notification to your app with refresh button and debug info.
+    By default, Expo adds a notification to your app with refresh button and debug info.
 Set this to `true` to disable.

 -   `scheme`